tiyub/unit-21-martian-token-crowdsale/README.md

     * `ERC20Detailed`
     * `ERC20Mintable`

-Test compile failed due to `uint initial_supply` being an unsed variable.
+Test compile failed due to `uint initial_supply` being an unused variable.
 Fig. 1  ![alt="Fig. 1"](evaluation-evidence/001-compile-error.png)

 To compile with no errors unused var `uint initial_supply` was commented.
 Screenshot of successful compilation of the Kasei constructor definition contract below.